Bachelor of Science in Hospitality Management

 The demand for professionally trained hospitality managers continues to grow and is expected to grow well into the 21st century.

-Our graduates seek careers in hotels, restaurants, event planning agencies, travel, recreation and other people- and service-oriented organizations.
-These management professions include:
+Our graduates seek hospitality management careers in hotels, restaurants, event planning agencies, travel, recreation and other people- and service-oriented organizations.
+These professions include:

 - Food and Beverage